2022-24

 A womb, a cave - it was a place for transformation.
 I felt my spirit stretch.

 It was an initiation to the wild way, to the old ways.
 An incredible adventure.
-I have acquired many skills through it, became a much more proficient forager and herbalist, and also learned to carve wood, spin wool, weave baskets and tan leather and pelts.
+I have acquired many skills through it, became a more proficient forager and herbalist, and also learned to carve wood, spin wool, weave baskets and tan leather and pelts.

-Since moving in a tent stemmed from my art practice, I consider it very much a part of it - an art piece itself.
+Since moving into a tent stemmed from my art practice, I consider it very much a part of it - an art piece itself.
 A cross between performance, Land art, a form of resistance and an expedition, high endurance test or experiment.

 Perhaps it is a one of a kind piece that exists in the liminal space where art is embodied.
 Perhaps it belongs to the realm of activism.
 I feel no need to define it.

 The last weeks in the tent I felt the freest I ever felt.
 I would roam the woods at night in total darkness without a crumb of fear.
 Dance in circles under the moonlight.
 I used to howl and sing and scream.
 Deliriously free.
 Commuting with nature and forces beyond it.
-Letting this flesh suit move as it pleased.
 Flowing in my self-expression.
+I keep the memory of it close to my heart and I know the wild creature still lives within me - I know the wild creature is as old as time and can't be killed or tamed or forgotten.

 Approaching graduation, the focus of my creative work had become more and more centred around nature and rewilding - with natural materials gradually becoming the center of my practice.
 I felt the urge to be outside as much as possible and my flat started filling with evergrowing amounts of plants and plant matter of all sorts.
-I had been indipendently studying Foraging and Herbalism for a few years and the city just wasn’t enough for me anymore.
+I had been indipendently studying foraging and herbalism for a few years and the city just wasn’t enough for me anymore.
 And so, after graduating, I found a way out - packed my stuff and pitched my tent, with the intention of trying it out for a few months.

 I took breaks in the winter, to travel and visit family, and came back to the same plot of land again in 2023 and then 2024.